jina-ai/finetuner/docs/walkthrough/save-model.md

 Alternatively, you can also download the model using the artifact id, as explained below, e.g., to use it in a locally runnig Jina service.
 ```

 Please note that fine-tuning takes time.
-It highly depends on the size of your training data, evaluation data and other hyper-parameters.
+It highly depends on the size of your training data, evaluation data, and other hyperparameters.
 Because of this, you might have to close the session and reconnect to it several times.

 In the example below, we show how to connect to an existing run and download a tuned model: